clancyz/wasd-mykb-aekii/README.md

 ## Motivation

-I'm using [filco minila](http://www.diatec.co.jp/en/det.php?prod_c=1320) as a mac extended keyboard for more than 2 years,But recently realized I'm more efficient when using 87 keyboards.
+I'm using [filco minila](http://www.diatec.co.jp/en/det.php?prod_c=1320) as a mac extended keyboard for more than 2 years,

+But recently I realized I'm more efficient when using 87 keyboards.

 But most 87 keyboards is designed for windows use.
 So I'm trying to find appropriate keycaps for myself.

 ## AEKII